Investment in wind power

 Have your say...

-If you would like to comment on either of the proposed developments, or our wind strategy in general, simply fill out the form below (all fields must be completed).
+Meanwhile, we are interested in your views on the Stithians planning application.
+If you would like to comment on it, on the proposed Newquay wind turbine, or on our wind strategy in general, simply fill out the form below (all fields must be completed).